 The child welfare agency notifies the student's current school of the child moving to a new residence and the time frame necessary to determine the student's most appropriate school placement.
-The school would provide the agency would hen take into consideration the information provided as well as the distance from potential placements to the child's current school when deciding placement.
-The agency would determine would determine the student's best interest for school placement after consultation with the child and other key partners.
-The determination for placement is finalized as quickly as possible after the agency has notified the current district of the new residency.
+The school would provide the agency information on the appropriateness of the current education provided.
+The agency would then take into consideration the information provided as well as the distance from potential placements to the child's current school when deciding placement.
+The agency and the child's current school would determine the student's best interest for school placement after consultation with the child and other key partners.
+The determination of placement is finalized as quickly as possible after the agency has notified the current district of the new residency.
 The student would remain in the same school during this decision process.
-The agency would then arrange for transportation and payment of transportation expenses for the child to remain in the same school.
+The agency would then arrange for transportation and payment of transportation expenses for the child remain in the same school.
+The Child Welfare Agency worker, foster care point of contact, social worker, teacher, and other essential members of best interest determination on the appropriateness of the current educational setting.

-Response from the approved FY20 Consolidated District Plan.
 The child welfare agency notifies the student's current school of the child moving to a new residence and the time frame necessary to determine the student's most appropriate school placement.
-The school would provide the agency moving the appropriate school placement agency information on the appropriateness of the current education provided.
+The school would provide the agency information on the appropriateness of the current education provided.
 The agency would then take into consideration the information provided as well as the distance from potential placements to the child's current school when deciding placement.
-The agency and the child's current school when deciding placement.
-The agency and the child's current school when deciding placement.
-The agency and the child's current school when deciding placement is finalized as quickly as possible after the agency has notified the current district of the new residency.
+The agency and the child's current school would determine would determine the student's best interest for school placement after consultation with the child and other key partners.
+The determination for placement is finalized as quickly as possible after the agency has notified the current district of the new residency.
 The student would remain in the same school during this decision process.
-The agency would then arrange for transportation and payment of transportation expenses for the child to remain in the same school.
+The agency would then arrange for transportation appropriateness of the current education appropriate school appropriate school welfare Agency worker, foster care point of contact, social worker, teacher, and other essential members of best interest determination will share information on the appropriateness of the current educational setting.